ndamulelonemakh/notion-cms-astro-blog/README.md

 - You can also modify the content builder engine which tries to convert the [Notion blocks](https://developers.notion.com/reference/block) into markdown format.
 This is done in the `src/utils/notion_content.ts` file.

-# Automatic Content Updates via GitHub Actions
+# Automatic Content Updates via GitHub Actions [NOT TESTED YET...]

 - To automatically update your blog content, you can use GitHub Actions to run the `npm run sync` command on a schedule.
 - Make sure, that the following secrets are set in your GitHub repository: